 Get Started

-Step by step instructions on how to set up your Environment in order to start running your first Node.js program using Scramjet Cloud Platform (SCP), command-line and samples.
-Samples can be found under the Examples section.
-Be sure to check compatibility section down below before getting started.
-Login or registration is required before attempting to go through the Get Started steps.
-Upon completing those steps which includes running Scramjet GitHub /Hello sample, an expected output should be printed out on your terminal.
+Step-by-step instructions on how to set up your Environment to start running your first JavaScript program using Scramjet Cloud Platform (SCP), Command Line Interface, and GitHub Samples.
+Be sure to check the compatibility section below before getting started.
+Login or registration required before an attempt to go through the Get Started steps.
+Upon completing those steps, Scramjet's /Hello platform-sample, is expected to return an output printed on your terminal.

 1. POSIX terminal interface compatible console

-POSIX is required for the ability of a user to communicate with Scramjet Cloud Platform API's created dependency
+POSIX is required for the ability of a user to install and execute Scramjet's CLI.

-2. Install Node.js and NPM package manager.
-Node.js must be version 14 and above.
+2. Install Node.js version 18.x LTS and NPM package manager

-In order to install Command-Line Interface to communicate with Scramjet Cloud Platform a user must input the following command on their terminal.
+In order to install Command-Line Interface to communicate with Scramjet's Cloud Platform, a user must execute the following command on their terminal.

-Tokens can only be generated after registration and a token is valid for 15 days only.
-Generate Token button is found under the user's Profile Settings section Generate Token.
-A user must copy and save the token on the local machine for later use.
+Token can only be generated after registration.
+A token is valid for 15 days only.
+Generate Token button found under the user's Profile > Settings > Generate Token.
+A user must copy and save the token for later use.

 6. Use Scramjet Cloud Platform CLI Token